annaSeffernick/BEAMR/cran-comments.md

 * Removed unnecessary print() statements in compute_beam_stats.R and compute_set_pvalues.R

+* The print() statements were kept in the plot_* functions as these are meant to print plots to the screen.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes